Sansui AU-20000: Restoration

 Local filtering capacitors have been installed with glass beads on the terminals since one of the PCB rasters is a bit larger than the capacitor lead spacing.
 Otherwise there is absolutely no benefit of choosing such a method.

 While I don't particularly like working on mechanical assemblies, these Alps switches proved to be serviceable.
-However I don't recommend opening them more than once.
-Thus I would expect that after the next 40 years, whomever might open them, will probably severe the small metal tabs that are holding the lower PCB assembly of the switch.
-However this kind of power hungry linear audio amplifiers might be as well part of a museum by then.
+However, I don't recommend opening them more than once.
+Thus, I would expect that after the next 40 years, whomever might open them, will probably severe the small metal tabs that are holding the lower PCB assembly of the switch.
+In addition, this kind of power hungry linear audio amplifiers might be as well part of a museum by then.

 F-2498 Filter Amplifier Circuit Boards Restoration